2Toad/Profanity/contribute.md

       3. `npm test`
       4. `npm run build`
    2. Make sure your PR is targeting the correct branch (see Step 2.ii)
    3. At the top of your PR description write: "Fixes #_n_".
-Where _n_ is number of the Issue your PR is fixing (e.g., `Fixes #33`).
+Where _n_ is the number of the Issue your PR is fixing (e.g., `Fixes #33`).
 This will tell GitHub to associate your PR with the Issue.

 ## Development